 As an employer you have certain legal obligations when terminating someone's employment.
 Following proper process should help you avoid former employees claiming unfair dismissal or unlawful termination.

 Fair reasons to terminate employment

-There are many fair reasons to terminate an employee's contract, including:
+Fair reasons to terminate an employee's contract include:

 - poor performance

 - no further need for the position (redundancy or retrenchment)

 What is unfair dismissal?